RainInApril/ChauBaoNguyenPhan_T1A1/ChauBaoNguyenPhan_T1A1.md

 ## Routers and Routing

-* YouTube.
-2022.
+* Lesics.
+2019.
 Understanding Routing! | ICT#8 - YouTube.
 [ONLINE] Available at: https://www.youtube.com/watch?v=gQtgtKtvRdo.
 [Accessed 15 March 2022].
 * Wikipedia.
 2022.
 Routing - Wikipedia.
 [ONLINE] Available at: https://en.wikipedia.org/wiki/Routing.
 [Accessed 15 March 2022].
 * Cloudflare.
 2022.
 What is routing? | IP routing.
 [ONLINE] Available at: https://www.cloudflare.com/en-au/learning/network-layer/what-is-routing/.
 [Accessed 16 March 2022].

 ## Domains and DNS

 * What is a Domain?.
-2022.
+2017.
 What is a Domain?.
 [ONLINE] Available at: https://www.computerhope.com/jargon/d/domain.htm.
 [Accessed 16 March 2022].
-* YouTube.
-2022.
+* Squarespace.
+2017.
 What is a Domain? - YouTube.
 [ONLINE] Available at: https://www.youtube.com/watch?v=TqdEvlvbmt4.
 [Accessed 16 March 2022].
 * wpbeginner.
-2022.
+2021.
 Beginner’s Guide: What is a Domain Name and How Do Domains Work?.
 [ONLINE] Available at: https://www.wpbeginner.com/beginners-guide/beginners-guide-what-is-a-domain-name-and-how-do-domains-work/.
 [Accessed 16 March 2022].
-* YouTube.
-2022.
+* Amazon Web Services.
+2016.
 What is DNS? - Introduction to Domain Name System - YouTube.
 [ONLINE] Available at: https://www.youtube.com/watch?v=e2xLV7pCOLI&t=11s.
 [Accessed 16 March 2022].
 * Cloudflare.
 2022.
 What is DNS? | How DNS works.
 [ONLINE] Available at: https://www.cloudflare.com/en-au/learning/dns/what-is-dns/.
 [Accessed 16 March 2022].
 * Keith Shaw and Josh Fruhlinger.
-2022.
+2020.
 What is DNS and how does it work? | Network World.
 [ONLINE] Available at: https://www.networkworld.com/article/3268449/what-is-dns-and-how-does-it-work.html.
 [Accessed 16 March 2022].
 * Amazon Web Services, Inc..
 2022.
 What is DNS? – Introduction to DNS - AWS.
 [ONLINE] Available at: https://aws.amazon.com/route53/what-is-dns/.
 [Accessed 16 March 2022].

 ## TCP